AI could tell you when you’re about to get sick

 This vision of personal health monitoring is becoming achievable in part because of dramatic cost reductions for sequencing DNA and measuring the many thousands of biological compounds and processes that regulate the body.
 What all that means for any one of us, especially when all the readings are combined, is unclear.
 But ICX is part of a new wave of companies that figure they can find something meaningful in the data and enable medicine to stop merely reacting to an illness you have; these companies want to keep you healthy at a fraction of the cost.
 Unlocking this puzzle, with its millions of moving pieces, is where AI and other advanced computing techniques will have to come in.
 “AI is how we can take all of this information and tell you things that you don’t know about your health,” says Wang.

 Assuming it works, putting all of this together will not be cheap.
 As CEO of ICX, Wang has raised $600 million in funding for the effort, a remarkable amount for an project offering high-tech tests for healthy people.
-“But he’ll need it, and probably more, with everything they want to test,” says Eric Schadt, a molecular biologist and mathematician who recently stepped down as director of Mount Sinai’s Icahn Institute for Genomics and Multiscale Biology in New York.
-Schadt has launched his own health data company, called Sema4, which is scanning genomes and molecular biomarkers, mainly of people being treated for diseases.
+“But he’ll need it, and probably more, with everything they want to test,” says Eric Schadt, a computational biologist and mathematician who recently stepped down as director of Mount Sinai’s Icahn Institute for Genomics and Multiscale Biology in New York.
+Schadt has launched his own health data company, called Sema4, which is scanning genomes and molecular biomarkers.

 ICX is using its pile of cash in part to invest in or acquire companies that might contribute to Wang’s holistic vision.
 This includes a $161 million stake in Colorado-based SomaLogic, which is working on a chip that can measure 5,000 proteins in the blood; more than $100 million in PatientsLikeMe, a company in Cambridge, Massachusetts, that provides an online platform for more than 500,000 patients to share experiences, metrics, and feelings about their health and diseases; and $40 million in AOBiome, also of Cambridge, which sells spray-on microbes that it says make skin healthier.
 ICX also recently invested in HealthTell of San Ramon, California, which identifies antibodies from a blood sample as clues to the presence and progress of diseases including cancer and autoimmune disorders.
 Additionally, ICX is also collaborating with several companies in China.